-14. Discontinued business
+11. Discontinued business

 Pursuant to Art.
-69 SolvV, a discontinued business area is a segment in which no new risk items are created and where there is no intent to create new risk items.
-Currently, this segment includes commercial property financing for property located in the United States, GENO loans with and without indemnity, mezzanine financing in other countries as well as equity funds, small employee loans without collateralisation and government-guaranteed corporate bonds.
-Discontinued business is administered in the PPU.
+69 SolvV, a discontinued business area is a segment in which no new risk positions are entered into and where there is no intent to create new risk positions.
+Currently, this segment includes commercial property financing for secured property located in the United States, Geno loans with and without indemnity, mezzanine financing in countries outside of Germany, as well as lines of credit secured by property, equity funds and government-guaranteed corporate bonds.
+Discontinued businesses are administered in the DPU.

-The creditworthiness evaluation takes place either on the basis of the IPRE rating or the decision matrix.
-These ratings procedures are expert-based classification procedures.
+In most cases the creditworthiness evaluation takes place either on the basis of the IPRE rating or the decision matrix.
+These rating procedures are expert-based classification procedures.

-Table 11 contains the respective totals for each measurement basis allocated to a fixed risk weighting established by the supervisory authority.
+Table 10 contains the respective totals for each measurement basis allocated to a fixed risk weighting established by the supervisory authority.
 The measurement basis used for KSA is shown before and after the inclusion of credit risk mitigation effects of collateral.
 The total shown is higher after credit risk mitigation than before credit risk mitigation because positions from the IRBA portfolio are moved to the KSA portfolio through the provision of collateral.

 Exposure in € million

 creditworthiness levels before credit risk mitigation after credit risk mitigation

-0% 7,706.1 8,300.4
+0 % 6,593.6 7,139.7

-10% 61.5 61.5
+10% 20.0 20.0

-20% 210.3 261.8
+20% 144.4 180.6

-35% 2,914.5 2,914.5
+35% 2,750.6 2,750.6

-50% 200.2 190.4
+50 % 71.5 71.5

-75% 522.7 516.2
+75% 548.9 548.9

-100% 3,214.0 2,830.4
+100% 1,399.6 1,054.2

-150% 107.5 57.5
+150% 141.9 91.7

-Total 14,936.8 15,132.7
+Total 11,670.5 11,857.2

-Table 11: KSA Exposure
+Table 10: KSA Exposure